 - Can not set the previous N password as the new password

-Talking about the Sony breach example only 4% users have 3 different type of characters in their password.
+Talking about the Sony breach example only 4% of users have 3 different types of characters in their password.

 Expiration of Password

 One of the common best practices that the IT security team in an organization as part of best practices of the password is having password expiration interval.
-It is one of the practices followed by most of the organizations.
-Mostly 30/45 days are chosen as the age of a password and users are forced to change password at the end of 30/45 days.
+It is one of the practices followed by most organizations.
+Mostly 30/45 days are chosen as the age of a password and users are forced to change passwords at the end of 30/45 days.

-The basis of such rule is to ensure if a hacker has got the password of a user through some means by the time the hacker uses the password the user will change the password.
-This is based on the assumptions that hacker typically doesn’t use the stolen password immediately to hack into the user’s account.
-This assumption is based on series of such hacks happened in history.
+The basis of such a rule is to ensure if a hacker has got the password of a user through some means by the time the hacker uses the password the user will change the password.
+This is based on the assumption that a hacker typically doesn’t use the stolen password immediately to hack into the user’s account.
+This assumption is based on series of such hacks that happened in history.

-Considering the latest technologies available in today’s world, the assumption may not hold true as hackers try to use the password immediately to cause the damage and may not wait for days like before.
-But nevertheless, it is good to have the expiration policy to ensure the user doesn’t keep the same password forever.
+Considering the latest technologies available in today’s world, the assumption may not hold as hackers try to use the password immediately to cause damage and may not wait for days like before.
+Nevertheless, it is good to have an expiration policy to ensure the user doesn’t keep the same password forever.

 Strength of Strong Password

-A password strength is a score given to a user’s password based on various parameters about how the password is formed.
-In other words how much difficult for an attacker to guess/retrieve password through brute force approach.
+Password strength is a score given to a user’s password based on various parameters about how the password is formed.
+In other words how much difficult for an attacker to guess/retrieve paa ssword through the brute force approach.
 According to Wikipedia, the following parameters can be taken as a parameter to calculate password strength

 - Complexity of Password